New Jersey Medical School

 Be the Difference

-New Jersey Medical School, located in Newark and part of Rutgers Biomedical and Health Sciences, is committed to educating humanistic, culturally competent future physicians.
+New Jersey Medical School, located in Newark and part of Rutgers Health, is committed to educating humanistic, culturally competent future physicians.
 Our community fosters diversity in the medical profession and actively recruits students from backgrounds that are underrepresented in medicine.
 The school’s longstanding history and the unique demographics within the city of Newark provide an educational experience designed to transform our students into the physician leaders of the future.

 An Education That Makes a Difference